Quickstart: learn about the Power BI capabilities for business users

 Favorite a dashboard

-When you make content a favorite, you'll be able to access it from the left navigation bar.
-The left navbar is visible from just about every area of Power BI.
+When you make content a favorite, you'll be able to access it from the nav pane.
+The nav pane is visible from just about every area of Power BI.
 Favorites are typically the dashboards, report pages, and apps that you visit most often.